CancerGenome/Bioinformatics_Pipeline/README.md

 # Bioinformatics_Pipeline
-All pipelines are created and used by Yu Wang in daily work.
+- This repo includes all regular pipeline used by Yu Wang in daily work.